gmc-code/PC-app-development/docs/tkinter_project/dictionary_with function.rst

 .. py:function:: input(prompt)

-    | prompt is a string, representing a default message before the input.
+    | prompt is a string, representing a default message for the input.
     | Returns a string.

 Example: